In cloud computing, more data loss on the horizon

 The remote data storage business is booming, for companies and hackers alike

-By now, it’s a familiar story: A major company puts massive amounts of data on a cloud – then apologizes after someone finds a way in, gaining access to personal information about millions of people.
+By now, it's a familiar story: A company puts massive amounts of data on a remote cloud server – then someone finds a way in, gaining access to sensitive business documents or the personal information of millions of people.

 And it will keep happening, experts say, especially when companies neglect data security in their eagerness to convert to the cloud.

-“They inherently believe they get all these magical properties of security by moving (to the cloud), and it just doesn’t happen,” said Josh Douglas, chief strategy officer, Cyber Services for Raytheon, a consultant to companies and agencies of all sizes.
+“They inherently believe they get all these magical properties of security by moving (to the cloud), and it just doesn’t happen,” said Josh Douglas, Raytheon's chief strategy officer for cyber services.

-Cloud computing – the storage of data and software on a remote server – is an increasingly popular option for businesses.
+Cloud computing is an increasingly popular option for businesses.
 The cloud-services market could generate as much as $236 billion in revenue by the year 2020, according to Forrester Research.
 The reasons are clear: The cloud cuts the cost of hosting and maintaining on-site servers, it allows employees to work seamlessly from anywhere, and it adjusts to the size of the organization.